westonea252/KillerHomeLab/1-Forest_Parent-Child-Domain_1-Workstation/README.md

 - Location1.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Location2.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example: killerhomelab).
+- Child Net Bios Domain.
+Enter a valid Net Bios Domain Name (Example: it).
 - TLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
 - Vnet2ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 2 (Example:  10.2)